Case Studies

 Case Study: Designing Heritage Projects using Emerging Tech

-Visioning Lab are the pioneers of an ongoing creative digital project focused on Victorian Manchester.
+Visioning Lab are the pioneers of a creative digital project focused on Victorian Manchester.
 We use the ‘storyworld’ concept to develop ways of communicating Manchester’s history in innovative ways.

 Jessica and Lingxi at the University of Manchester Maps Room

-We also have a digitised version of the New Women of Victorian Manchester app, where you can hear you take a glimpse into the lives of each woman.
+We created a digitised version of the New Women of Victorian Manchester app, where you can hear you take a glimpse into the lives of each woman.
 To access the audio on the ECHOES app, which you can listen to here.

-We have an augmented reality experience that tells the story of the Chartists through visuals and audio.
+We also made an augmented reality experience that tells the story of the Chartists in Manchester through visuals and audio.

 Case study: PopupView.com

-PopupView is an independent Augmented Reality (AR) platform that aggregates AR experiences made by artists, musicians and producers.
-It is a demonstrator of the potential for AR and designed to be as easy as possible.
-We call it the Youtube for AR
+PopupView was an independent Augmented Reality (AR) platform that aggregated AR experiences made by artists, musicians and producers.
+It was a demonstrator of the potential for AR and designed to be as easy as possible.
+We called it the Youtube for AR

 Why?
 We developed PopupView.com when we recognised that this transformative technology of augmented reality was not understood by mainstream audiences.
 We created an app for art and cultural events to intrigue people and stimulate curiosity about how it works